molecule/molecule.github.io/_post/skincare-and-haircare.md

 I change this on a daily basis depending on how my skin feels.
 For example, if my skin stings at all while applying one of the Hada Labo hydrating toners I skip all actives for at least 8 hours.

 #### AM
-- Splash face w/ cool water. ~~Wait 15 minutes.~~ ([No need to wait to reset skin pH](https://theacidqueenblog.com/2015/12/04/skin-ph-and-urban-legends-an-argument-against-wait-times-and-ph-adjusting-toners/)).
+- Splash face w/ cool water.
 - Moisturize/Hydrate
   - [Hada Labo Gokujyun Lotion Moist] - (1-2 layers, applied on damp skin) OR
   - [Hada Labo Premium Lotion] - (If my skin feels extra dry).
   - Vanicream gentle hydrating moisturizer.
 SO light and wonderful.
 I don't use Stratia Liquid Gold during the day because it's really orange on my very pale skin.
-- Actives (Monday, Wednesday, Friday)
-  - Add two drops of [TO - Niacinamide 10% and Zinc 1%] to the Vanicream.
-The niacinamide is wayyyyy too irritating on my skin by itself but feels great mixed w/ this light moisturizer!

 - Sunscreen:
   - [CANMAKE Mermaid Skin Gel PA++++ SPF 50+], AND